towerofpower256/MySpaceTraderClient/README.md

 * [ ] Take out a new loan
 * [ ] Navigate a ship to a new location
 * [ ] List of systems
+* [ ] Icons for systems and locations (e.g. allows construction, has player ships, is warp gate, etc)
 * [ ] Visual map map of systems
 * [ ] List of locations in a system
 * [ ] Visual map of locations in a system